hmnd/MailspringTodoistIntegration/README.md

-## My Package
+## Todoist Integration for Nylas N1

-A sample package for N1.
-It demonstrates how to add components to the composer's action bar and the message sidebar.
-Enjoy!
+This is a Todoist integration for Nylas N1.